-What do a milkshake, a mailbox, and a notebook have in common?
+What do a mailbox, a milkshake, and a notebook have in common?

 Actually, nothing … except that they all happen to be compound words.

-One easy way to do this is with letter tiles.
-Build a compound word such as bathtub using the tiles.
+The easiest way to introduce compound words is with letter tiles.
+Choose a word such as bathtub from the resource list and build it with the tiles.

 Explain to your child that the word bathtub has two smaller words in it, and invite him to find those two smaller words.
 Letter tiles are great for this activity because your child can separate the compound word into two words, like this: